dfinity/orbit/GLOSSARY.md

 ### Account

 An account is a record in the station canister that represents a user's ownership of a specific asset.
 Accounts can hold different types of assets, such as tokens, NFTs, or other fungible or non-fungible assets.
-Accounts can be created, updated, and archived by the station users through requests.
+Accounts can be created, updated, and archived by the station users through actions.

 #### Account Name